JuliaTrustworthyAI/LaplaceRedux.jl/docs/src/tutorials/multi.md

 \`\`\`

-The neural network seems to be able to correctly classify the majority of samples with a relative high confidence, although not to the level of the binary case.
-This is most likely due to the greater difficulty in classifying 4 different classes when compared to having to classify only two classes.
+The neural network seems to be able to correctly classify the majority of samples not belonging to class 3 with a relative high confidence, but remains more uncertain when he encounter examples belonging to class 3.